 What is Disney Genie Plus?

-So first up – what is Geniey Plus Disney?
+So first up – what is Genie Plus Disney?
 Genie Plus is an optional service that guests can buy, allowing them access to shorter lines at certain Disneyland rides.
 With Disney Genie Plus at Disneyland, you can access the Lighting Lane entrance (more on Lighting Lane vs Genie Plus below), while those guests without Disney Genie Plus Pass line up in the regular stand by lines.

 So basically, Genie Plus provides you access to shorter lines so you can spend more time on rides and less time standing around in lines.